 Due to the growth in numbers of mobile phone users in the Philippines, it became difficult to track down what network number or prefix number belongs to a particular telco.
 Unlike some years ago, if the mobile phone number starts with 0917 you already know that it is from GLOBE, or 0919 from SMART, or SUN cellular if the cellphone number prefix starts with 0922.

 The growth of mobile phone users can be because many of us in the Philippines can now afford to have a cellphone.
-Also, the telco promotions are becoming cheaper and better to woo subscribers to transfer to their network.
+Also, Telco’s promotions are becoming cheaper and better to woo subscribers to transfer to their network.

 In my opinion, this is somewhat a good thing that many have mobile phones.